matheusfbosa/grokking-algorithms/README.md

 ## Benchmarking

-To execute benchmark tests for algorithms that have them and compare their performance, use the following command:
+To execute benchmark tests for algorithms that have them and compare their performance, please use the following command:

 ```sh
 make bench